70CM EME system

 Looks really nice, and same high quality mechanically as the antennas I had in my "old" satellite system.

-Assembling of antennas etc
+Assembling the antennas

 Antennas and joiner plates etc. arrived from Antennas&Amplifiers.
 Everything was packed very nicely and safe, double boxes etc. The good thing about the antennas is that EVERYTHING is very clearly marked with small stickers, there is nothing to go wrong with.
 Just match the numbers/letters of the elements, boom segments etc., and all will be perfect.